aneeshsharma72067/File-Encryption-Tool/README.md

 ## Cryptography Implementation with Windows CryptoAPI

 For the cryptographic functions in this tool, I am employing the Windows Cryptography API (CryptoAPI), which is accessible via the wincrypt.h header.
 The CryptoAPI provides a set of functions that allow for secure encryption and decryption of data, leveraging the robust and well-tested security infrastructure that is built into the Windows operating system.

+## How to Use ??

+- Execute the program by running `run.bat`
+- Select location of file to be encrypted
+- Enter a secret key
+- Click Encrypt
+- To Decrypt a file, select the file location and enter the key used to encrypt the file and click Decrypt